serebrov/serebrov.github.io-hugo/content/posts/2025-12-12-voyager-keyboard-unibody-mount/index.md

 I have two of these tripods as well as the Voyager magnetic tripod mount.
 I removed the bottom part of one of the tripods (just unscrew the locking mechanism and take the bottom arm off) and replaced it with mountable part from the other tripod.

-As a result, I can turn Voyager to unibody and also have an ability to rotate halves both vertically and horizontally, so both adjust tenting and turn halves at the convenient angle.
+As a result, I can turn Voyager to unibody and also have an ability to rotate halves both vertically and horizontally, so I can adjust the tenting and turn halves to a convenient angle.

 Here is how it looks: